 Some workers think employees must earn a minimum amount before employers start withholding for federal taxes.
-That is not the case; there is no minimum.
-Not everyone has to file a federal income tax return, but that is not the same as not having federal taxes withheld from paychecks.
-For 2017, single workers earning less than $10,400 and married couples earning less than $20,800 do not have to file federal tax returns.
-Even if you don’t earn enough money to file an income tax return, you have to file a return if you want to receive a refund for taxes withheld from your paychecks.
+That is not the case; there is no minimum amount you must make before a paycheck has withholding tax taken out.
+Not everyone has to file a federal income tax return, but even if you're not required to file a tax return, you're not tax exempt for withholding purposes.
+Even if you don’t earn enough money to file an income tax return, you have to file a return if you want to receive a refund..

 - IRS: Topic Number: 751 - Social Security and Medicare Withholding Rates